Learning Unmasking Policies for Diffusion Language Models: Related work

-\paragraph{Reinforcement Learning Post-Training for dLLMs.} Early work on post-training diffusion LLMs via reinforcement learning includes d1 \citep{zhao2025d1}, which introduces a variant of GRPO tailored to dLLMs, and DiffuCoder \citep{gong2025diffucoder}, which focuses on enhancing the coding abilities of LLaDA-style models using RL.
+\paragraph{Reinforcement learning post-training for dLLMs.} Early work on post-training diffusion LLMs via reinforcement learning includes d1 \citep{zhao2025d1}, which introduces a variant of GRPO tailored to dLLMs, and DiffuCoder \citep{gong2025diffucoder}, which focuses on enhancing the coding abilities of LLaDA-style models using RL.
 Most recent extensions aim to improve the quality of policy gradient estimators \citep{tang2025wd1, wang2025spg, lin2025boundary, rojas2025improving, zhu2025enhancing, wang2025revolutionizing, zhan2025principled}, and have demonstrated promising results in further enhancing the reasoning capabilities of dLLMs.
 The key distinction from our approach is that these methods use a fixed sampling strategy (e.g., high-confidence sampling), and the policy corresponds to the dLLM itself (or a LoRA-augmented version for efficiency).
-Closest to our work are DCOLT \citep{huang2025reinforcing}, which trains a separate unmasking module in addition to updating the base model via RL, and DiFFPO \citep{zhao2025diffpo}, which jointly learns an unmasking confidence threshold while updating the base model through RL.
-Differently to both these works, our primary goal is not in improving the reasoning abilities of the underlying dLLM; hence we keep the underlying dLLM fixed and focus solely on training a standalone policy with the aim of learning fast sampling while preserving the performance of the base model.
-Finally, in concurrent work, Seed Diffusion \citep{song2025seed} proposes computation-aware RL as one of the key ingredients for achieving competitive efficiency among closed-source coding dLLMs.
+Closest to our work are DCOLT \citep{huang2025reinforcing}, which trains a separate unmasking module (with a fixed number of unmasked tokens in each step) in addition to updating the base model via RL, and DiFFPO \citep{zhao2025diffpo}, which jointly learns an unmasking confidence threshold while updating the base model through RL.
+Differently to both these works, our primary goal is not in improving the reasoning abilities of the underlying dLLM; hence we keep the underlying dLLM fixed and focus solely on training a standalone policy with the aim of learning fast and adaptive sampling while preserving the performance of the base model.
+Another related concurrent work is \citet{hong2025improving} where an unmasking policy for dLLMs trained via GRPO is proposed, similar to our approach.
+However, their policy unmasks a fixed number of tokens at each step (similar to DCOLT), whereas ours dynamically adapts the number of tokens to unmask via our Bernoulli formulation.
+Finally, Seed Diffusion \citep{song2025seed} identifies computation-aware reinforcement learning as a key ingredient for achieving competitive efficiency in closed-source coding dLLMs.